 - Cultured cells from mouse models of rare disease.

-- Mice with humanized livers can be a boon in case of drug toxicity testing.
+- Mice with humanized livers can be a boon in the case of drug toxicity testing.

 Another important aspect of preclinical assessment is to find the carcinogenic properties of a drug, whether a proposed therapy may cause tumors.